We are ISA, the Socio-Environmental Institute

 triangle 2017

-To draw society's attention to the indigenous issue and the diversity and culture of these populations, ISA invited Brazil to look at native peoples with more generosity, respect and without prejudice.
+To draw society's attention to the indigenous issue and the diversity and culture of these populations, ISA invited Brazil to look at indigenous peoples with more generosity, respect and without prejudice.

 2018